O1ahmad/ansible-role-traefik/README.md

 Configuration discovery in Traefik is achieved through Providers.
 The providers are existing infrastructure components, whether orchestrators, container engines, cloud providers, or key-value stores.
 The idea is that Traefik will query the providers' API in order to find relevant information about routing, and each time Traefik detects a change, it dynamically updates the routes.

-Traefik are categorized according to the following 4 groups:
+Traefik providers are categorized according to the following 4 groups:
 * Label based (each deployed server/container has a set of labels attached to it)
 * Key-Value based (each deployed server/container updates a key-value store with relevant information)
 * Annotation based (a separate object, with annotations, defines the characteristics of the server/container)